cruicktheo/MeshTestTask/README.md

 ## Combined
 ![](https://github.com/cruicktheo/MeshTestTask/blob/main/DemonstrationGifs/AllDemonstration.GIF)

 Demonstrated here are all options toggled together, showing combine functionality.
+Note: the demonstration gifs were taken before a bug was fixed causing the indication cone to show its inner face, and has been since fixed.

 ## Considerations